Want to Improve the Patient Experience? Pay More Attention to the Room

 - Noise: What can you hear from inside the patient’s room?
 Is what you are hearing appropriate to create a healing environment for the person you are caring for?

 - Comfort: Notice the emotional affect and the mental energy of the patient.
 Is he/she relaxed, concerned, upset, withdrawn?
 Notice the bed: blankets in disarray?
-Sheets need changing?
+Do the sheets need changing?

 - Line of Sight: From the door of the room, what do you see that the patient sees?
 Who can see the patient without him/her knowing?
 Is the view from the bed friendly to recovery?
 Is it appropriate in respecting the patient’s privacy and dignity?